WoodwindCDT/TvT/README.md

 # TvT
 > Group: Cristian Turbeville & Seth Morris

-### Notable design features: The program uses kinematic equations to calculate the resultant position of a projectile.
+### Notable design features
+- The program uses kinematic equations to calculate the resultant position of a projectile. <br />
+- The program's tanks are not aware of their position, as they are PositionCapture objects, which control their position along the EnvironmentPane. <br />
+- The program's Controller class also contains functionality in place of random terrain, as the kinematic equations are aware of height differences and can use the correct formula appropriately.
 ---
-### Bugs: The Angle and Power text doesn’t switch over to the other tank when a player’s turn ends, you have to move the tank or adjust the angle or power for it to switch.
-The missile doesn’t connect sometimes on shots that should hit, haven’t figured out why.
+### Bugs
+- The algorithm for checking if a successful hit occurred will not accomidate for the appropraite position, resulting in the missle's radius of blast overlapping the enemy tank, but not registering a loss of condition (health).
+- Currently, the angle and text for a tank's angle/power does not change according to the turn end, a user must move by clicking "A" or "D" for the text to display above the appropriate tank.
+- QuadCurve for flight path will not display correctly.
 ---

 ## Main Success